madoromi-dev/Xperia_Hello_Hardware_Controller/README_EN.md

 This project provides a Java-based hardware controller, a motion player for animations, and a demo app designed to revive the hardware functionality of Sony's "Xperia Hello!"
 (G1209 / codename: Bright), which has become non-functional due to the termination of its official services.

-You can see the controller in action on [YouTube Shorts](https://youtube.com/shorts/Syec_pLMPwQ).

 ### Background

 Since its service ended on March 31, 2023, "Xperia Hello!" has lost all of its functions, including basic communication.
 This project began when I happened to find the device at a bargain price on a flea market site and bought it, impressed by its high build quality.
 Fortunately, a predecessor had already published the communication protocols and a control method using Kotlin.
 Based on their findings, I developed this controller by rewriting it in Java, fixing crashes, and optimizing movements.
 Additionally, I implemented a JSON-based Motion Player to make it easier to execute animations like nodding or winking from an app.